Policies and Procedures

 Many students do not start pointe work until midway through Level 5 through Level 6.
 Students may be required to take a second year of Level 5 or 6 to strengthen pointe work before advancing to Level 7.
 Transfer students are required to take a placement class en pointe to determine if she is ready or needs more preparatory work.

 Parents are expected to support their child’s dance education at the school.
 We expect our students to arrive on time for their classes with proper, clean attire and hair supplies, be rested, in good health, with nutritional support before aerobic work.

 The number one stress that afflicts students is the fear that they may arrive late to class.
 We ask parents to try to alleviate this by allowing extra time to navigate traffic and parking.
-If a parent wishes to have a conference to discuss their child please notify the Administrator and she will arrange a time with the Director.
+If a parent wishes to have a conference to discuss their child they should email the Director.